-In October 2012, Muzak, a subsidiary of the Company, acquired the assets of Independent Communications Inc. ("ICI") one of its largest franchisees for a cash consideration of \$27,894.
+In October 2012, Muzak acquired the assets of Independent Communications Inc. ("ICI") one of its largest franchisees for a cash consideration of \$29,116.
 Of the cash consideration 80% was payable on closing with the remaining 20% payable on the twelve month anniversary of closing, subject to certain post-closing purchase price adjustments.
 ICI offers a range of in-store audio, visual and scent solutions and operates in the U.S. mid-Atlantic region.

-In December 2012, the Company acquired 100% of the issued and outstanding shares of the following private entities: Technomedia NY, LLC, Technomedia Solutions, LLC, ServiceNET Exp, LLC, Convergence, LLC, (collectively the Technomedia Group ("Technomedia")).
+In December 2012, we acquired 100% of the issued and outstanding shares of the following private entities: Technomedia NY, LLC, Technomedia Solutions, LLC, ServiceNET Exp, LLC, Convergence, LLC, (collectively the Technomedia Group ("Technomedia")) for a cash consideration of \$23,331.
 Technomedia are premier providers of the world's most advanced media and technology innovations for multiple industries, including retail, hospitality, theme parks, performing arts, museums, special venue, education and others.
 Technomedia brings a total turn-key model to create compelling consumer destinations for a diverse range of customers, which include international fashion labels as well as leading entertainment and education clients globally.
-Technomedia is based in Orlando, Florida, and has offices located throughout the United States and in the United Kingdom.
+Technomedia is based in Orlando, Florida, and has offices located throughout the United States.